Skip to content

 Flu Vaccination

-During a severe season, as many as 41 million Americans get sick from the flu, resulting in up to 710,000 hospitalizations every year.
+CDC reports that during the 2023-2024 season, there were 41 million flu-related illnesses, 18 million flu-related medical visits, 490,000 flu-related hospitalizations, and 25,000 flu-related deaths.
 Furthermore, longstanding inequities that put undue burden and barriers on Black and Latinx/Hispanic communities have resulted in flu vaccine coverage disparities and disproportionate impacts of the flu.
 The Flu Vaccination campaign encourages everyone to get a flu shot to protect themselves, their loved ones, and their communities against the flu.
-This year, it can also help us avoid missing out on fun moments like spending time with family and friends.
+This year, let's work together as a team to defend against flu.

 PSAs direct audiences to GetMyFluShot.org for more information, including where to get a flu shot.